NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 2.1.3 - added configurable automatic file backup support of all configuration files
 - added check to see if configuration file has the right column headers 04/24/2024

+2.2 - added Table of Contents to README and description of the configuration file columns and how they are used